 The First Duke of Welesley Started his Military Carrier by Defeating Tippu Sultan

 Tippu was a bigoted ruler, who believed in the superiority of Islam.
-This was the man who was to cross swords with the First Duke of Wellington, who later rose to great heights as a soldier, as he led the coalition against Napoleon in the Battle of Waterloo in 1815.
+This was the flaw in his character and spelled his doom as the Hindus and Christians were opposed to his rule.
+This was the man who was to cross swords with the First Duke of Wellington, who later rose to great heights as a soldier.
+He led the coalition against Napoleon in the Battle of Waterloo in 1815.
 The Duke won his military spurs in India fighting Tippu Sultan, who he vanquished in 1799.

-The Duke was in India from 1796-1803, before he left back for England.
+The Duke was in India from 1796-1803, before he went back to England.
 His brother was the Governor of Madras Presidency and that was one reason he opted to serve time in India.

 Early life of Duke and arrival in India